Posts

 Today’s dynamic and changing manufacturing workforce needs continuous learning and performance support to effectively sustain and deliver effective on-the-job performance.

-Along with tribal knowledge leaving, today’s workforce is also more dynamic and diverse than previous generations.
+Along with tribal knowledge and tacit knowledge leaving, today’s workforce is also more dynamic and diverse than previous generations.
 The 30-year dedicated employees are no longer the norm.
 The average manufacturing worker tenure is down 17% in the last 5 years and the transient nature of the industrial worker is quickly accelerating.
 An outgrowth of the COVID pandemic brings forth the Great Resignation, where workers are quitting in record numbers, and worker engagement is down almost 20% in the last 2 years.

 Enter the 2nd generation of Connected Worker software, one based on a data-driven, AI-supported approach that helps train, guide, and support today’s dynamic workforces by combining digital work instructions, remote collaboration, and advanced on-the-job training capabilities.